The Minnesota End-of-Life Option Act: Medical Aid in Dying is a Compassionate Option for Terminally Ill Patients

 - Health Law & Bioethics Professor Pope identifies and responds to the most common objections to legalizing medical aid in dying.

-These presentations are followed by a robust discussion.
+These presentations were followed by a robust discussion.

-This event is part one of a two-part series representing both sides of the issues related to this bill.
+This event was part one of a two-part series representing both sides of the issues related to this bill.

-The second part of this series is scheduled for Feb.
+The second part of this series took place on Feb.
 11, 2022 from 3 - 4:30 pm CST.
-These events are intended to help inform people in MN about the issues associated with this proposed legislation and promote thoughtful, balanced public discussion as it is considered by the Legislature.
+These events were intended to help inform people in MN about the issues associated with this proposed legislation and promote thoughtful, balanced public discussion as it is considered by the Legislature.

 Thaddeus Mason Pope, JD, PhD, HEC-C, Professor, Mitchell Hamline School of Law